Spectra of subrings of cohomology generated by characteristic classes for fusion systems: Introduction

 \begin{thm} Let $\cF$ be a saturated fusion system on a finite $p$-group $S$ and let $R$ be the subring of $H^*(S)$ generated by characteristic classes of $\cF$-stable permutations of $S$.
 Then there is a homeomorphism:

 \end{thm}

 Our argument to prove Theorem \ref{t:main2} is an adaptation of that found in \cite{GLS02}, for finite groups, and relies on particular properties of Reeh's basis of $\cF$-stable permutation characters of $S$.
-Note that, unlike for the subrings considered in Theorem \ref{t:main1}, we have been unable to show that the ring $R$ in Theorem \ref{t:main2} can be described in terms of images in cohomology of maps between classifying spaces.
-Nonetheless we conjecture that such a description should exist (see Conjecture \ref{c:permcohdes}).
+As for the subrings considered in Theorem \ref{t:main1}, we show in Corollary \ref{cor:conj63} that the ring $R$ in Theorem \ref{t:main2} can be described in terms of images in cohomology of maps between classifying spaces.

 We close the introduction with some remarks pertaining to a possible extension of Theorems \ref{t:main1} and \ref{t:main2} to the case of fusion systems on infinite groups.
 Indeed, the main result of \cite{GL98} is concerned with varieties for the cohomology of \textit{any} compact Lie group.
 The fusion system of a such a group is a particular example of a \textit{$p$-local compact group} which is a saturated fusion system on a discrete $p$-toral group (a $p$-group with a finite index infinite torus $(\ZZ/p^\infty)^n$, for some $n \ge 1$).
 There is a version of Quillen stratification for such groups (see \cite[Theorem 5.1]{BCHV19}), and it has been shown that certain classes of $p$-local compact groups, for example those coming from finite loop spaces and $p$-compact groups, admit unitary embeddings, at least in one of two possible senses (see \cite{CC17}).
 Observe that the existence of unitary embeddings for compact Lie groups is a key ingredient in the proof of \cite[Proposition 2.2]{GL98}.